 —

-For more information on collectivism, see The Economics of Existence and Cornerstone Three: Business Collectivism.
+For more information on collectivism, see The Business Collective Contract, The Economics of Existence and Cornerstone Three: Business Collectivism.

 You’re also invited to read Infinite of One or Cultural Cornerstones, Re-Carved.